bmp-dot/template/source/connect_obj/connect_obj.md

 ssh -i $SSH_KEY.pem weka@$BACKEND_PUBLIC_IP
 ```

+### WEKA Setup

-6. Add a remote bucket to your WEKA cluster.
-You will need the following vaules from the above steps
+1. Add a remote bucket to your WEKA cluster.
+You will need the following vaules from the previous steps

     - STORAGE_ACCOUNT_NAME
     - CONTAINER_NAME